 - chlorpyrifos (Lorsban) at 1.41 lb ai/a.
 PHI 60 days.
 Do not apply to bloom; material is hazardous to bees.
 Do not exceed two applications per season.
 Restricted use material in the Grayland growing area of Washington.
+RESTRICTED USE IN OREGON.

 - diazinon (several brands) at 2 lb ai/a.
 PHI 7 days.
 Do not apply to bloom; material is hazardous to bees.
 Restricted use material in the Grayland growing area of Washington.
 Depending on pest population may be applied pre- or post-bloom.
 Populations of tipworm in British Columbia have been noted to be resistant to diazinon.

 - spirotetramat (Movento) at 0.13 to 0.16 lb ai/a.
 PHI 7 days.
 Material is hazardous to bees; do not apply until after petal fall.
 This is the best currently available product for tipworm control.